|

 -

-Charles, Louisiana.
-XHC offers integrated voice, data and Internet services to
+offered integrated voice, data and Internet services to small and medium-sized

-small and medium-sized businesses throughout the southeastern states, and
+businesses throughout the southeastern states, and offered dedicated Internet

-of Xspedius and e.spire into one company which is now operating under the name
+business of XMC and XHC into one company which operated under the name Xspedius

 effectively separated from MPower, and independently operated since April 2003